-When calculating metrics such as Customer Lifetime Value (LTV), it makes most sense to use monetary based metrics in the calculations.
+When calculating metrics such as Customer Lifetime Value (LTV), it makes the most sense to use monetary-based metrics in the calculations.

 For example, using your MRR churn rate instead of customer retention churn rate to determine your LTV.
 Let’s continue to build on the above scenario.

 The formula to calculate your LTV based on your gross margin rate and churn rate is:

 (Average Revenue Per Account x Gross Margin %) / MRR Churn rate = LTV